 - Duolingo – Brush up on common Spanish words.

-Here are some items we thought are essential for your trip, from a convenience stand point
+Here are some items that are essential for your trip, from a convenience standpoint

 Facial Tissue or Toilet Paper

-Depending on how much you are carrying or traveling with – like a backpack or a suitcase, you should consider carry some toilet paper with you.
-If you are staying at a less then 4 star hotel, chances are if you ran out of toilet paper, it won’t be refilled.
+Depending on how much you are carrying or traveling with – like a backpack or a suitcase, you should consider carrying some toilet paper with you.
+If you are staying at a budget hotel (less than 4-star hotel), chances are if you run out of toilet paper, it won’t be refilled.
 So carry some.

 We carried 2 rolls of toilet paper and some packs of facial tissue for the two of us for 5 days.

-This is one of our recommended TRAVEL items – a very handy collapsible water bottle.
-Tap water in Cuba is not safe to drink.
-So you will have to purchase bottled water.
+This is one of our most recommended travel items for visiting Cuba – a very handy collapsible water bottle.
+Tap water in Cuba is not safe to drink, so you will have to purchase bottled water.

 Sunglasses and Hat